-- 1) 12 ECTS: Students have to take two courses from the module "(Business) Ethics" - 2) 18 ECTS: Additionally to 1), students have to take one course from the modules "Theology: Dogmatics" or "Religion in Contemporary Culture and Communication" - 3) 24 ECTS: Additionally to 1), students have to take two courses from the modules "Theology: Dogmatics" or "Religion in Contemporary Culture and Communication"
+- 1) 12 ECTS: Students have to take two courses from the module "(Business) Ethics in theological perspective"; or one course from the module "(Business) Ethics in theological perspective" and either one course from the module "Theology: dogmatics" or one course from the module "Religion in Contemporary Culture and Communication". - 2) 18 ECTS: Students have to take one course from each module; or two courses from the module "(Business) Ethics in theological perspective" and either one course from the module "Theology: dogmatics" or from the module "Religion in Contemporary Culture and Communication". - 3) 24 ECTS: Students have to take two courses from the module "(Business) Ethics in theological perspective" and one course from the module "Theology: dogmatics" and one course from the module "Religion in Contemporary Culture and Communication".